-- Advising a European oil and gas major regarding its rights and obligations under LNG share and purchase agreements and charterparty agreements relating to the sale and transport of LNG from a CIS state
+- Advising an oil and gas major regarding its rights and obligations under LNG share and purchase agreements and charterparty agreements relating to the sale and transport of LNG from a CIS state

-- Advising an oil and gas major in relation to the occurrence of a force majeure event affecting its investments in a Sub-Saharan African State, including in respect of its inability to perform its obligations under its concession agreement and environmental licences
+- Advising an oil and gas major in relation to the occurrence of a force majeure event affecting its investments in a Sub-Saharan African State

-- Advising a European oil and gas major in relation to its investments in a Latin American State, including its rights under relevant bilateral investment treaties and concession agreements
+- Advising an oil and gas major in relation to its investments in a Latin American State, including its rights under relevant bilateral investment treaties and concession agreements

-In addition, Farouk has acted as arbitrator under the ICC rules.
+In addition, Farouk has acted as arbitrator under in proceedings under the auspices of the ICC and PCA.
 He is a member of the ICC Bulletin Editorial Board.
-He is also actively involved in the Firm’s pro bono practice, having assisted REDRESS in a landmark case before the African Commission on Human and Peoples’ Rights (ACHPR).

 Farouk holds a PhD degree in public international law from Leiden University and was a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge.
 He obtained a bachelor’s degree in civil law from the University of Ottawa and an LLM from the University of Montreal.